NVIDIA/DALI/docs/compilation.rst

   cmake -D CMAKE_BUILD_TYPE=Release ..

 4. Build.
-You can pass ``-j`` option to execute it in several threads
+You can use ``-j`` option to execute it in several threads

 .. code-block:: bash